SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

           ALKILN_VERSION: "${{ secrets.ALKILN_VERSION }}"
 ```

-This information can usually be public, though.
+Other than `DOCASSEMBLE_DEVELOPER_API_KEY`, this information can usually be public.
 If your organization wants to share the values with multiple repositories you can still use an organization GitHub secret.
 If not, you can set them right there in the workflow file.

 ```yml
         with: